-This Australian Government programme provides opportunities for young Australians aged 17-24 years to gain training and experience in environmental and heritage conservation fields and explore careers in conservation management, while participating in projects that generate real benefits for the environment.
-Green Army teams of 10 (up to nine participants and one team supervisor) work on projects lasting 20-26 weeks across Australia to help communities deliver local conservation outcomes.
-Projects are guided by local community needs and contribute to Australia’s national and international environmental priorities and obligations.
+This Australian Government programme provided opportunities for young Australians aged 17-24 years to gain training and experience in environmental and heritage conservation fields and explore careers in conservation management, while participating in projects that generated environmental benefits.
+Green Army teams of 10 (up to nine participants and one team supervisor) worked on projects lasting 20-26 weeks to help communities deliver local conservation outcomes.
+Projects were guided by local community needs and contributed to Australia’s national and international environmental priorities and obligations.

-NRM South- Enhancing habitat for woodland bird species across the Mountain to Marine Biolink Green Army project 2016-17
+- Enhancing habitat for woodland bird species across the Mountain to Marine Biolink (2016-17 Green Army project)

-Working with Local Councils in the Hobart, Glenorchy, Kingborough, Clarence and Sorell areas, this Green Army project to work with landholders adjoining significant reserves in the greater Hobart region.
-This will support activity to address issues such as weed invasion and native vegetation enhancement and increase biodiversity linkages for a range of woodland birds and other local fauna.
-The team is due to work from November 2016 for 20 week period.
+Working with Local Councils in the Hobart, Glenorchy, Kingborough, Clarence and Sorell areas, this Green Army project worked with landholders adjoining significant reserves in the greater Hobart region.
+It addressed issues such as weed invasion and native vegetation enhancement and increased biodiversity linkages for a range of woodland birds and other local fauna.
+The team worked for 20 weeks from November 2016.

-Conservation Volunteers Australia will be coordinating and training the Green Army participants in the field.
-NRM South Regional Landcare Facilitator- Holly Hansen is coordinating this project
+Conservation Volunteers Australia coordinated and trained the Green Army participants in the field.
+NRM South Regional Landcare Facilitator- Agriculture (Holly Hansen) coordinated this project

 NRM South and Landcare Tasmania joined forces to successfully recruit three (consecutive) Green Army teams coordinated by Conservation Volunteers Australia, to work on projects from May 2015-September 2016.